nukep/rust-cubes-demo/README.md

+# Rust Cubes Demo

-This is a simple tech demo I wrote so I could learn Rust.
+This is a simple tech demo I wrote so I could learn Rust back in 2015.
-It utilizes OpenGL 3 and SDL2.
+It originally used SDL2 and OpenGL 3, but now uses [miniquad](https://github.com/not-fl3/miniquad/) and is OpenGL ES compatible.
+As a result, it now run in WebAssembly!

 ## Controls